How Games Give Grieving Kids Space for Mourning

 According to Baylor University religion professor, Dr. Candi Cann, this was especially impactful for kids.

-“I think it is really helpful especially for kids to express their mourning and their grief in these spaces that are part of their lives,” Cann told Solace.
+“I think it is really helpful especially for kids to express their mourning and their grief in these spaces that are part of their lives,” Cann explained.

 Dr. Cann has spent her career looking at how technology can help create space for grief and memorialization, especially inside video games.